remix-run/remix/docs/api/app.md

 Between these two examples you can see how `json` just does a little of work to make your loader a lot cleaner.

+<docs-info>Remix calls loaders in two ways: on the initial HTML document request and as fetch requests on client side transitions.
+This means loader response headers will not automatically be applied to your document requests.
+For more info see <a href="#headers">Headers</a></docs-info>

 See also:

 - (Remix Web Fetch API)["../other/fetch"]
+- (`headers`)["#headers"]
 - [MDN Response Docs](https://developer.mozilla.org/en-US/docs/Web/API/Response)

 ### Response Status Codes in Loaders